Alvin-22/Neo/README.md

 ## Description
 NeoRAT (2/3) hosts a TCP server allowing connections from clients.
 Supporting C2C with powerful features, including streams of audio, desktop, webcam & keylogger.
 Available through its CLI.

-NeoRAT improved the quality & structure of the code compared to ExRAT.
+NeoRAT improved the quality & structure of the code compared to NexRAT.
 NeoRAT provides more functions, but more importantly an improved interpretation system of the commands along with greatly improved connection stability.

 ## Installation
 * git clone https://github.com/Alvin-22/NeoRAT.git && cd NeoRAT